Sign up to our Newsletter

 What Does a Human Rights Lawyer Do?

-For starters, human rights lawyers typically focus on protecting individuals, or groups of people, from government infringement.
-They often provide legal aid and counsel to marginalized populations such as homeless people, LGBTQ+ community members, refugees, and Indigenous people.
+Human rights lawyers typically focus on protecting individuals or groups of people from government infringement.
+They often provide legal aid and counsel to marginalized populations such as homeless people, LGBTQIA+ community members, refugees, and Indigenous people.

 As a human rights lawyer, your duties can include: